webdoctorgroup/ruby-hl7/NOTES.md

 ## Overview

-Version 1.0.2 of the ruby-hl7 gem corrects an error in a sample message.
+Version 1.0.3 of the ruby-hl7 gem removes some sample messages.

 ## Release Date

-December 8, 2010
+January 25, 2011

 ## In this release

+* Sample messages from Cerner were removed.
+* Some gem dependencies were updated.

 ### Bug fixes

-* **Bad work phone number in Realm Hepatitis C message** [Issue 1](https://github.com/ruby-hl7/ruby-hl7/issues/closed#issue/1) There was a typo in a message manually copied from the Realm document.
+There are no bug fixes in this release.

 ## Known Issues